Advice for the high school senior struggling to pick a college.

 On the other hand, I don’t recommend that kids pick a college to be with their best friend because this often works in one of two ways: The friends are not BFFs by the end of the first semester, or the friendship creates a barrier to meeting new people.

-Your senior also shouldn’t dismiss a school if someone she doesn’t like goes there.
+Your senior also shouldn’t dismiss a school if someone they don’t like goes there.
 That person can usually be avoided or will turn out to be the cheapest or most convenient ride home.

 The relationship factor If your teen is dating someone, that’s likely to be a major consideration when choosing a college.
-Most of these relationships don’t last, though you can’t really tell your kid that.
-Instead, remind him that as a young adult he needs to have a mature discussion with his partner about the best option for each of them and that may mean being far apart for a while.
+Most of these relationships don’t last, though you can’t really tell your child that.
+Instead, remind them that as a young adult they need to have a mature discussion with their partner about the best option for each of them and that may mean being far apart for a while.

 Going away v. commuting Some kids don’t want to go away if their friends are staying close to home for fear that they’re missing out on “stuff.”
 The truth is their friends will be busy with their own college or work experiences and won’t be hanging out the same way they all did in high school.

-Weather It’s important to find out if his top college is in an area that’s consistently too cold, too hot, too rainy or too snowy so he’s not surprised when the weather is different than it was on Accepted Students Day and he ends up asking to transfer in a year.
+Weather It’s important to find out if their top college is in an area that’s consistently too cold, too hot, too rainy or too snowy so they’re not surprised when the weather is different than it was on Accepted Students Day and they end up asking to transfer in a year.
 But, as my daughter points out, if the weather is too nice, that could be distracting for some freshmen.

-Campus layout My son decided against one of his top choice schools when he saw that his program was located on the other end of the university, a 10-minute bus ride from the main campus, which is what had attracted him to the school in the first place.
+Campus layout My son decided against one of his top choice schools when he saw that his program was located on the other end of the university, a 10-minute bus ride from the main campus, the part that had attracted him to the school in the first place.

 Food Dining hall food can get boring quickly, especially if there’s only one on the entire campus and it doesn’t have a cool food court like many colleges these days.
 What’s available beyond the university “gates” but within walking distance?

 Greek life Some college’s social scenes are run by fraternities and sororities and at others these are just fringe groups.
-Your senior needs to know which environment best suits him.
+Your senior needs to know which environment best suits them.